Josh Byrnes: Arizona Diamondbacks

 Byrnes joined the Arizona Diamondbacks as general manager in 2006, where he remained until July 1, 2010.

 In the two seasons preceding his arrival, the Diamondbacks had the worst run differential in the National League.
 Charged with reducing payroll and adding youth to the roster, Byrnes pushed the team forward towards contention.
 The 2007 team won the NL West division and advanced to the NLCS, as one of eight lower-third payroll teams to accomplish that feat since 2006.
 The 2008 team held first place in their division until September.

 Byrnes appointed A. J. Hinch as manager during the 2009 season, which would largely define his tenure with the team.
-The move was considered unorthodox because of Hinch's prior front office position in player development.

-According to a 2016 story by Ken Rosenthal of Fox Sports, Byrnes “actually was ahead of his time.”
-Rosenthal noted, “I was one of many in the media who was critical of the move and Byrnes’ framing of it.
+The move was considered unorthodox because of Hinch's prior front office position in player development, rather than in on-field coaching.
+According to a 2016 story by Ken Rosenthal of Fox Sports, Byrnes “actually was ahead of his time. ...
+I was one of many in the media who was critical of the move and Byrnes’ framing of it.
 But the rationales that made Hinch's hiring so controversial are now almost standard, barely drawing notice today.”
+Hinch went on to achieve major success in his next managerial post with the Houston Astros, including winning the 2017 World Series, four postseason appearances, and three consecutive 100-win regular seasons in 2017, 2018, and 2019.

 After Byrnes left the team in 2010, the Diamondbacks won the division in 2011 with a lower-third payroll from a roster he had largely constructed.
 In a 15-year span, Arizona trails only Tampa Bay, Cleveland and Oakland in producing 90-win seasons with a lower-third payroll.
-In addition, Byrnes oversaw the 2006-2010 drafts for the Diamondbacks, which have produced over 195 WAR (Wins above Replacement) through the conclusion of the 2020 season - a higher total than any other team has produced in those five drafts.
+In addition, Byrnes oversaw the 2006–2010 drafts for the Diamondbacks, which have produced over 195 WAR (Wins above Replacement) through the conclusion of the 2020 season - a higher total than any other team has produced in those five drafts.
 Max Scherzer (2006), Paul Goldschmidt (2009), AJ Pollock (2009) and Adam Eaton (2010) are a few of the notable picks from those drafts.
 In 2009, Byrnes traded Max Scherzer to the Detroit Tigers and later acknowledged his regret in making that trade.
 Byrnes reunited with Scherzer in 2021 through a trade with the Washington Nationals to add him to the Los Angeles Dodgers.